notEvil/vim-debug/README.md

 Motivation
 ==========
 I recently tried to use pyclewn for simple python pdb debugging and was amazed how cumbersome its usage is.
 Just to name a few: Most of the breakpoint related functions take a number to identify the breakpoint.
 Then there is no watch at all.
-And breakpoints just vanish when the pyclewn is restarted.
+And breakpoints just vanish when pyclewn is restarted.

 If you don't know about vdebug, you most definitely should check it out at https://github.com/joonty/vdebug before considering this plugin ;)